BenDMyers/portfolio/docs/utils/README.md

 # [`/src/utils/`](/src/utils/)

-A collection of reusable components that may not fit neatly into any one section of the page.
+A collection of reusable components and other utilities that may not fit neatly into any one section of the page.

 ## In this section...